Skip to main content

 This oil is for people who want to know exactly what they put on their skin — one ingredient, sourced transparently, processed minimally.
 If that philosophy resonates and your skin needs barrier nourishment, Marula oil delivers without compromise.

+Pair it with a balm cleanser like the ELEMIS Pro-Collagen Cleansing Balm for the complete oil-based evening ritual, or follow with a rich moisturizer like Tatcha Dewy Skin Cream if your skin needs both nourishment and dewiness.
 If you want multi-active treatment from your oil step — retinol-infused, Vitamin C-boosted, peptide-enhanced — look elsewhere.
 And if the per-ml cost concerns you, quality cold-pressed Marula oil from smaller brands exists at lower prices with similar sourcing standards.
 The Drunk Elephant premium buys you the assurance of verified sourcing from African cooperatives plus the brand's clean-formulation testing infrastructure.
 Whether that verification is worth the markup over a well-reviewed independent Marula oil is a personal calculation that depends on how much brand trust matters in your purchasing decisions.

 Common Questions About Marula Oil